Terminus-Project/Terminus-Bot/README.md

 Check the availability and responsiveness of web services.

+URI syntax is the usual `protocol://hostname:port`.
+If no port is given and the protocol has a default port, it is used.

+Supported protocols are currently:

+* HTTP
+* HTTPS

 Commands:

 * CHECK - Check the service at the given URI for proper response and response